 - Increased redness or flushing of the skin

 GP and online doctor at MedExpress, Dr Clare Morrison, sheds some light on exactly how inflammation can cause skin issues.
 “Alcoholic drinks, notably cocktails and wine, are incredibly high in sugar, and this will show in your skin if you are consuming more than the recommended amount.
-The sugar in alcohol can crystalise your skin cells, also known as glycation, which leads to visibly deflated skin, damaged cells and a duller complexion.
-Sugar has also been shown to trigger the hormone IGF-1, which causes an overproduction of oil in your skin, increasing your chances of breakouts or acne.”
+Sugar [in alcoholic drinks] has been shown to trigger the hormone IGF-1, which causes an overproduction of oil in your skin, increasing your chances of breakouts or acne.”

 If you suffer from the skin condition rosacea, it’s highly likely that alcohol will exacerbate your symptoms.
 “Rosacea is a condition that is triggered by alcohol consumption – especially red wine – as it’s an inflammatory condition, so when we drink alcohol we’re increasing chances of a flare-up," says Dr Clare.

 The worst alcoholic drinks for your skin

 From research into the types of alcoholic drinks and their effect on the skin, it’s fair to say that some are worse than others.
+'The higher the alcohol content the worse the impact on the skin, therefore it is important to stick to the recommended consumption levels,' says Dr Ana, Aesthetic Doctor at Kat & Co. (opens in new tab)

-Of course, drinking full stop will aggravate skin but if you want to enjoy a tipple or two, we ranked the most common drinks from worst to bad for your skin…
+Of course, drinking full stop will aggravate skin but if you want to enjoy a tipple or two, we ranked the most common drinks from worst to best for your skin...